Bols/WorldOne/README.md

 # WorldOne, take #1

 This is the framework for a sandbox bio-inspired AI using genes and an evolution algorithm to optimize the outcome of an agent in a 1-dimensional world.
 This will later be extended to a 2/3-dimensional world when viability has been established.
-*Note*: this project was started in 2018 during christmas holiday.
+*Note*: this project was started in 2018 during a christmas holiday, and has been actively worked on only in brief periods.
 The physics and evolution algorithm part are semi-complete, but the neuron/brain implementation is still in the skeleton stage.

 ### Main principles
 This project simulates a theoretical agent (named oneleg, since it only has a single motion-generating output) that moves along an axis in a virtual 1-dimensional world, and feeds by stopping at certain points where food has been placed.
 The agent has sensors that are continously updated with distance to food in sync with its motions, and sensors for eating, which should be connected to a reward/reinforcement catalyst similar to dopamine.
-The brain of this agent is/will be be a spiking neural network that is parameterized using genes that control how neurons form, grow, and communicate, and how they are affected by the reinforcement modulator (dopamine).
+The brain of this agent is/will be be a spiking neural network that is parameterized using genes that control how neurons form, grow, reinforce weights and communicate, and how they are affected by the reinforcement modulator (dopamine).

 * Start with extremely simple reinforcement tasks - starting with human-level-tasks will lead to missing out on finding the principles of general problem-solving behavior
 * Embodied agent - because that is how the only known general intelligence works.
 The concept of predictive processing is likely a major foundation of the mammalian brains, and requires a constant feed of sensor input that can be correlated with the motor output to create the concept of expecation and surprise